hnamzian/bountyBG-Web3/README.md

 # bountyBG-Web3

 BountyBG is an ethereum based smart contract developed in solidity.
 Everyone can post a new bounty and others can get rewards for solving these bounties.
 BountyBG supports both ether and any ERC20 tokens as bounty payments.
-Here a simple front-end is developed in html5 and CSS for the purpose of creating a new ERC20 bounty.
+Here a simple front-end is developed in html and CSS for the purpose of creating a new ERC20 bounty.
 Web3.js is a javascript library used to communicate with smart contracts on Ethereum Blockchain.

-Besides bountyBG contract this project contains a Standard ERC20 token developed by openZeppelin so as to test the process of creating new ERC20 bounty.
+In additional to bountyBG contract, this project contains a Standard ERC20 token contract developed by openZeppelin so as to test the process of creating new ERC20 bounty.

 # Requirements